 But they are still a fantastic alternative to the conventional deadlift.
 Now, you won’t be able to lift as much weight but due to the need to stabilize the dumbbells, the dumbbell deadlift has its own unique benefits.

 Since you’re holding the dumbbells close to your center of gravity, you also reduce the risk of injury or pain just like the positioning of the trap bar deadlift.

 You’ll want to choose lighter dumbbells at first because the balance required to hold the weights and do the deadlift at the same time requires a brief learning period for proper performance.
 You can perform the same amount of sets and reps as described above.
 Dumbells are a very effective alternative to the hex bar for performing deadlifts.

 The Sumo deadlift is another movement where you keep the weight close to your center of gravity.
-You’re simply taking a Sumo wrestler position and deadlifting the barbell and it’s very effective for taller guys as well because of the wide stance.
+You’re simply taking a Sumo wrestler position and deadlifting the barbell, and it’s also very effective for taller guys because of the wide stance.

 The trap bar deadlift jump sounds interesting and fun… because it is!
 And it’s a great functional exercise for athletes especially.
 It’s actually like a deadlift version of the squat jump but with a trap bar.